voidstarone/SpeedRoommating/readme.md

 	Obviously seeing more event details would be a pretty crucial feature for any continuation of this.
 Seeing who was going, being able to add a calendar event, maybe some push notifications - all that kind of stuff would make it a real finished product.
 5. Add localisation.
 	Just a good thing to have all round.
 Better to have it in place and not need it than have to spend a week or two implementing it throughout the app.
+6. Features to create events.
+	It'd be good to be able not just to sign up to events, but to create them as well.